This article is mirrored on my blog.

 The current interface I have in mind is as follows:

-• Compile your project however you want, so long as you produce a bunch of object files or object file archives (and eventually, dynamic libraries).[^3]
+- Compile your project however you want, so long as you produce a bunch of object files or object file archives (and eventually, dynamic libraries).[^3]

-• On the first invocation, it will link and load the objects immediately, then execute the entry-point (_start or main or something you decide).
-This means your program will start running without having ever been compiled into a single executable.
+or something you decide).
+This means your program will start running without having ever been compiled into a single executable. - On subsequent invocations, if the program is still running[^4],

-• The linker-loader will do its best to retain all state across reloads without any special markup on your part.
+will do its best to retain all state across reloads without any special markup on your part.
 If you make changes it cannot resolve, it will need to prompt you with how you would like to proceed.
 For example, if the data changes size but you are fine with the old data simply being discarded, it will be able to handle that.

 The interface shouldn't require much up-front work to use with an existing project.
 Additional work would be necessary to allow the project to self-modify or introspect on its own image, however.